Effective 2-way Communication

 If companies are concerned that noise may be interfering with 2-way communication for their workers, then a complete Communication Survey is warranted.
 Where possible, engineering noise controls should be considered as a first line of defense to reduce noise at its source.
 Other solutions to consider:

-Personal communication devices.
+- Personal communication devices.
 These specialty devices typically consist of a personal hearing protector (earplug or earmuff) that attenuates (blocks) the background noise in combination with a communication interface.
 Devices may be designed for one-way or two-way communication.
 Typically, a small speaker is imbedded in the earplug or earmuff to deliver the communication signal directly to the ear.
-For 2-way communication, microphone quality varies, boom-style, bone-conduction, or even CavCom‘s Talk Through Your Ears® technology.
-Of course, with any personal device, there are many factors to consider, including performance, comfort, and compatibility with other personal protective equipment.
+For 2-way communication, microphone quality is important and personal preference can be a deciding factor: boom-style, bone-conduction, and CavCom‘s Talk Through Your Ears® in-ear mic technology are options.
+With any personal device, there are many factors to consider, including performance, comfort, and compatibility with other personal protective equipment.
 When it comes to communication effectiveness, there are three important features to consider:

 Binaural (both ear) listening provides a significant advantage over monaural (one ear) listening.
 The human auditory system is clearly designed to work with input from both ears.
 The brain processes and compares signals from each ear for localization, understanding speech, and separating speech from background noise.
 As a result, signals such as radio transmissions do not need to be as loud if a listener is using both ears.
-The practical result of this phenomenon is that comfortable, and most importantly, SAFER volume settings are typically lower if using binaural earsets compared to one with a monaural listening configuration.
+The practical result of this phenomenon is that comfortable, and most importantly, SAFER volume settings are typically possible when using binaural systems compared to an earset with a monaural listening configuration.

 Output-limiting promotes safer listening levels.
 Whether a worker has normal hearing or hearing loss, it is important that signals delivered to the ear do not add to a noise hazard on the job.
 When purchasing a communication headset for any employee, make sure the device has an electronic feature to limit outputs to safe levels.
-Again, a binaural listening feature allows most users to choose a lower, safer listening level than would be possible with a monaural system.
+Again, a binaural listening also helps most users choose a lower, safer, listening level than would be possible with a monaural system.

 To sum up, extreme noise and other obstacles can impair 2-way communication in your workplace.
 But with planning and ingenuity, employers can protect workers' hearing while promoting intelligible communications in a challenging environment.